 It would seem that download speed has little relation to video experience, and that’s true in countries that have already achieved high average speeds.
 But in countries that are still building out LTE capacity, we found a much closer correlation between speed and video experience.
 In Southeast Asia, where overall download speeds are generally slower, video experience scores were low.
 Cambodia, Indonesia, Malaysia, the Philippines, Thailand and Vietnam all had average download speeds at 10 Mbps or less, and those countries made up the bottom six of our East Asia video rankings.
 But as average speeds climbed higher, the relationship between speed and video experience became far more loose.
 For instance, Hong Kong’s average overall download speed was only 14.7 Mbps, but its video experience score was on the same level as South Korea, New Zealand and Japan, three countries with overall speeds nearly twice as fast as Hong Kong’s.

-If you want to know how some of the key operators in East Asia are delivering on mobile video experience, please take a look at the charts below for insights on mobile video experience from a sample set of countries.
+If you want to know how some of the key operators in East Asia are delivering on mobile video experience, please click on the image below and scroll through the charts for insights on mobile video experience from a sample set of countries.